Zion Canyon Hiking

 Time: 2 hours

-This 3-mile hike is accessed through Jolley Gulch on the ranch.
-It is easy walking and has one short ascent, midway through the hike.
-After walking for nearly a mile through the wooded gulch, hikers cross into the Park, then immediately emerge into a spectacular clearing that overlooks the deep White Cliff canyon.
-The trail continues for two more miles, circling into Cave Canyon and Clear Creek wash.
-Hikers are offered an unbelievable view of Checkerboard Mesa through most of the hike.
-The trail ends just opposite the East entrance of the Ranger station.
-A shuttle van will meet hikers here, approximately 2.5 hours after beginning the hike.
+The East Entrance trail is a three-mile hike that is accessed through Jolley Gulch on the ranch.
+It is fairly easy walking and offers one short ascent, midway through the hike.
+After hiking for nearly a mile through a wooded gulch, hikers will cross the boundaries of Zion National Park and then immediately emerge into a broad clearing that overlooks a deep canyon of white sandstone.
+The trail continues for two miles, winding into Cave Canyon and then Clear Creek wash.
+Throughout the trail, hikers are offered an remarkable view of Checkerboard Mesa.
+The East Entrance trail ends just opposite the the Ranger station.
+A pre-scheduled hiking shuttle will meet hikers at this point approximately 2.5 hours after beginning the hike.

 zion national park hikingEcho Canyon